BrockCSC/project-series-templates/MarioMashUp/README.md

   - Remove one Mario

 Medium
-  - Make a map previewer (just display the map in the .txt file)
+  - Make a map previewer (graphically display the map in the .txt file)
   - Add in new blocks or sprites

 Hard